Ryan-Te/Custom-Prefab-Utilities-For-PiTUNG/README.md

   Default For Y Is 1 and Default For Offset X and Offset Y Are 0

-getPegQuat(X,[Y],Z,Side)

-  This Will Turn The Given Cube Size(X,Y,Z)
+getPegQuat(Side)

-  And Output The Rotation Of A Peg Peg On Side Side
+  This Will Output The Rotation Of A Peg Peg On Side Side

 SIDE TABLE: